Wulver2/workout_tracker/README.md

 * Warns users before delete
 * View exercises in database
 * Search and filter exercises based on name, equipment, and muscle groups targeted
+* Edit name and date of previous workouts

 Upcoming:
 * Ability to edit previous workouts